What is Fresno State esports?

 Bulldog Vision is the department at Fresno State that handles the live production of all of the sports games and streams most of the esports games to the Mountain West network.

-Broadcasting for esports is crucial, but it has to remain interesting as there is a need to keep the viewer interested.
+Broadcasting for esports is crucial, but it has to remain interesting to keep the viewers watching.

 “That’s the challenge we face on a daily basis, on a week-to-week basis and attracting Twitch viewers and it’s the reason why we do so much marketing,” Beair said.

-Jacob Gutierrez, a student leader at Fresno State esports, happens to oversee the four major teams within the esports arena including Valorant, League of Legends, Rocket League and Overwatch.
+Jacob Gutierrez, a student leader at Fresno State Esports, oversees the four major teams within the esports arena including VALORANT, League of Legends, Rocket League and Overwatch.

 “I basically tell our coaches or our team captains when to have tryouts and I also promote the tryouts on our different social media platforms,” Gutierrez said.

-Guttierrez also handles the editing, scheduling, posting, graphics, branding and marketing of the esports team.
+Gutierrez also handles the majority of the scheduling, posting, graphic design, branding and marketing of the esports teams.

 “When it comes to rules within our gaming arena which is in University Student Union (USU) lower level in the Bulldog Bowl area, I am the one that kind of makes the rules for how things should be organized,” Gutierrez said.